 When an AI coding agent forgot a constraint, drifted halfway through a task, or confidently invented things that never existed, some of our first reactions are that "this model is not good enough".
 After using Cursor, Claude Code, and other AI coding agents daily for a long time, I changed my mind.
 When a capable … Continue reading Tokens, Context Windows, and why your AI agent feels stupid sometimes

 If you are an engineer today, the challenge is no longer whether AI can help you write code.
 The challenge is the flood of tools and concepts.
 Every few weeks, there is something new.
 Agents, rules, skills, sub-agents, MCP, hooks.
-Each introduces its own vocabulary, and most explanations jump straight into features without explaining why … Continue reading AI Coding Agents Explained: Rules, Commands, Skills, MCP, Hooks
+Each introduces its own vocabulary, and most explanations jump straight into features without explaining why … Continue reading AI Coding Agents: Skills vs Commands vs Plugins vs Hooks Explained

 I use AI DevKit to develop AI DevKit features